How Much Does a Neuropsychological Evaluation Cost? Understanding Your Payment Options

 Wait times can also be an important consideration.
 In many areas, insurance based evaluations may involve waitlists of several months or longer.
 For some individuals this is manageable.
 For others, delays can affect access to accommodations, treatment planning, educational supports, or personal understanding.

 Many excellent evaluations occur in both insurance based and self pay settings.
 When comparing options, it can be helpful to consider not only the cost, but also the timeline, depth of the assessment, and long term value of the information you receive.
+For a closer look at these differences, read our guide to understanding the value of self-pay evaluations.

 Option #2: Using Insurance Through Out-of-Network Reimbursement